Article I: GENERAL PROVISIONS

 Section 1: Right to Indemnification.

-To the fullest extent authorized and permitted by the New York State Not-for-Profit Corporation Act, as amended by the Not-for-Profit Revitalization Act, or to the greater extent permitted by any subsequent amendments to the New York State Not-for-Profit Corporation Act (the intent of these Bylaws to be to provide the greatest of those indemnification rights permitted by such amended Act), any person made or threatened to be made a party to any action or proceeding, whether civil or criminal, by reason of the fact that the person is or was a voting or non-voting Trustee, or an officer of the College (“Indemnitee”), or served another corporation, partnership, joint venture, trust, employee benefit plan or other enterprise in any capacity at the request of the College (any person serving in such capacity shall be referred to in this Article as a “Representative”), shall be indemnified by the College.
+To the fullest extent authorized and permitted by the New York State Not-for-Profit Corporation Act, as amended by the Not-for-Profit Revitalization Act, or to the greater extent permitted by any subsequent amendments to the New York State Not-for-Profit Corporation Act (the intent of these Bylaws to be to provide the greatest of those indemnification rights permitted by such amended Act), any person made or threatened to be made a party to any action or proceeding, whether civil or criminal, by reason of the fact that the person is or was a voting or non-voting Trustee, or an officer of the University (“Indemnitee”), or served another corporation, partnership, joint venture, trust, employee benefit plan or other enterprise in any capacity at the request of the University (any person serving in such capacity shall be referred to in this Article as a “Representative”), shall be indemnified by the University.